 Then there are differenty types of buses that Cubans use a lot.
 The main ones are guaguas.
 These are the usual deal: crowded, very hot and plying provincial routes.
 You can check out the schedules that are chalked on a board at a terminal and then wait in line for the bus.
 Sometimes locals are given preference over tourists on these.

 To get around between cities, you can use long-distance buses.
 There are local buses and tourist buses, of course.
 The tourist buses are pretty convenient.
-They’re quite clean and usually reliable, too.
-Keep an eye on your stuff though – the regular old buses that travel between cities can be mega crowded and pickpocketing is a risk on these.

 Whilst not the best public transport in the world, public transport in Cuba is safe(ish).
 And definitely an experience.